Christmas may be over but the European Market is definitely still open!

 The Advent Calendar can be as high stress or low stress as you like.
 In fact the ones with chocolate are actually good for you because - as we all know - Stressed spelled backwards is Desserts!

-Gingerbread World offers a large array of Advent Calendars for children and for adults - you can browse through our collection here (link coming soon).
-All of our Calendars are imported from Europe - mostly from Germany where the whole calendar concept originated.
+Gingerbread World offers a large array of Advent Calendars for children and for adults - you can browse through our collection here.
+All of our Calendars are imported from Europe - all from Germany where the whole calendar concept originated.
 The amazing Coffee Advent Calendar is from the UK and the Dolfin Chocolate Calendar is from Belgium.